joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-03-26-ncaa-quota-bracket.md

 $$ P(i, j) = \frac12 + f(j-i). $$

-First, we need to represent the structure of the sub-brackets
+First, we need to represent the structure of the sub-brackets:

 <!-- {% raw %} -->
 ```mathematica